Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-Executive functioning is like the brain’s admin team — responsible for prioritising, organising, planning, and delaying gratification.
-For ADHDers, it’s like their team is underfunded, or it’s just one guy… and sometimes he’s drunk or goes on strike.
+• Executive functioning is like the brain’s admin team — responsible for prioritising, organising, planning, and delaying gratification.
+For ADHDers, it’s like their team is underfunded (those resources have been used elsewhere).

-In ADHD assessment, it’s not just about whether someone does a task — it’s about what it costs them to do it.
-That cost might be a panic attack, a full down day after, or dropping the ball on other things just to get one thing done.
+• In an ADHD assessment, it’s not just about whether someone can do something or not — it’s about what it costs them to do it.
+That cost might be a panic attack, a full down day afterwards, or dropping the ball on other things just to get one thing done.

 🧠 We have an entire episode on Executive Function that you can listen to here or read through here.